OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

     2. In the list of available add-ins, find the **Developer Add-ins** section and select the **Excel Custom Functions** add-in to register it.
         ![Insert ribbon in Excel for Windows with the Excel Custom Functions add-in highlighted in the My Add-ins list](../images/excel-cf-register-add-in-2.png)
+    [VERIFY THAT THIS EXISTS STILL IN EITHER THE CC OR THE ROLLBACK]

 * If you'll be using Excel Online to test your custom functions: